 This seat is designed by Stelia Aerospace in the shape of a pod, somewhat similar to Lufthansa’s new business class, to allow for even more privacy than your typical business class.

 Singapore Airlines’ new business class seat converts into a fully flat-bed, with direct aisle access for everyone.
 This 1-2-1 staggered layout is a major upgrade for the airline, which still has airplanes with a 2-2-2 design in the premier cabin.

 Virgin Australia is set to debut a new business class for their Boeing 737 transcontinental flights at any time (no specific month has been determined).
 The airline will begin using their A330s (currently being used for domestic routes) for their flights to Asia, which the Boeing 737 will then help fill in the gap the A330s were flying for routes throughout Australia.

 The new seats designed by Thompson Aero could potentially be lie-flat, but it’s not certain that all will have direct aisle access.

 (Image source: British Airways)

 The new business class for British Airways, Club World, has been long-awaited.
-Set to make its appearance later this year (rumors say this November), this new design will be installed on the A350s, and will take flight in the beginning of 2019.
+Set to make its appearance later this year (rumors say this November), this new design will be installed on the A350s and will take flight at the beginning of 2019.